ABD: Default Exception Abduction in Finite First Order Worlds: Default--Exception Abduction Tasks

-\paragraph{Planted Gold Rules.} Many instances are generated by selecting a ``gold'' abnormality rule $\alpha^\star$ from a controlled template family and constructing worlds for which $\alpha^\star$ is valid and nontrivial.
+\textbf{Planted Generator References.} Many instances are generated by selecting a planted generator reference abnormality rule $\alpha^\star$ from a controlled template family and constructing worlds for which $\alpha^\star$ is valid and nontrivial.
 We treat $\alpha^\star$ as a \emph{generator artifact}, not as the unique correct answer: models may find different valid rules with lower or higher cost.

-\paragraph{Gold-Relative Cost and ``Beating Gold.''} To aid analysis and to detect shortcut hypotheses, we report the gap to the planted rule: \( \mathrm{Gap}_{\mathrm{gold}}(\alpha)=\mathrm{Cost}(\alpha)-\mathrm{Cost}(\alpha^\star). \) Negative values indicate that the model found a rule with fewer exceptions than the planted one.
-We log such cases and can optionally refine gold rules by searching in a richer hypothesis pool before finalizing a benchmark release.
+\textbf{Reference-Relative Cost and ``Beating the Reference.''} To aid analysis and to detect shortcut hypotheses, we report the gap to the planted generator reference: \( \mathrm{Gap}_{\mathrm{ref}}(\alpha)=\mathrm{Cost}(\alpha)-\mathrm{Cost}(\alpha^\star). \) Negative values indicate that the model found a rule with fewer exceptions than the planted one.
+We treat such cases as diagnostics that the planted generator reference is an anchor rather than an optimum.

-\paragraph{Size-Conditioned Metrics.} A model can drive cost down by producing large disjunctive case splits tailored to the finite worlds.
-To separate such behavior from compact reasoning, we report size-conditioned metrics that group formulas by AST size into bins (Table~\ref{tab:abd_complexity_by_scenario}) and compare formulas shorter vs.\ longer than the planted gold rule (Table~\ref{tab:abd_shorter_vs_longer}).
+\textbf{Size-Conditioned Metrics.} A model can drive cost down by producing large disjunctive case splits tailored to the finite worlds.
+To separate such behavior from compact reasoning, we report size-conditioned metrics that group formulas by AST size into bins (Table~\ref{tab:abd_complexity_by_scenario}).

-\paragraph{Held-Out Worlds.} To probe generalization, we generate $k{=}5$ \emph{holdout worlds} per instance from the same world sampler and theory parameters as training, subject to the same per-world acceptance checks (domain size, non-trivial cost floor), but \emph{without} the adversarial competitor-elimination filter.
+\textbf{Holdout Worlds.} To probe generalization, each instance also has $k{=}5$ \emph{holdout worlds} pre-generated from the same world sampler and theory parameters as the prompt worlds.
+Unlike prompt worlds, holdout worlds satisfy the same per-world acceptance checks but are \emph{not} adversarially hardened against competitor formulas.
 Holdout is therefore an \emph{out-of-filter distribution refresh}: matched in sampling distribution but not adversarially hardened.
 Holdout worlds are pre-generated and cached for reproducibility.
-We report holdout validity and cost gaps, as well as $\Delta\text{Gap}=\text{H-Gap}-\text{T-Gap}$ (the gap degradation from training to holdout).
-For ABD-Skeptical, holdouts additionally require that the planted gold rule satisfies universal-completion validity.
-Table~\ref{tab:abd_holdout_match} confirms that train and holdout distributions closely match in world counts and per-world gold costs.
+We report holdout validity and cost gaps, as well as $\Delta\text{Gap}=\text{H-Gap}-\text{P-Gap}$ (the gap degradation from prompt worlds to holdout).
+For ABD-Skeptical, holdouts additionally require that the planted generator reference satisfies universal-completion validity.
+Prompt and holdout distributions remain closely matched in world counts and per-world reference costs.